Unraveling Secrets: Mia’s Emotional Journey

 On one such day, Judy and I sat at a table near the front entrance.
 My view allowed me to be the first to see a group of five Cal Fire personnel walking towards the entrance.
 I stood up and opened the door for them.
 As they filed past me, I started clapping.
 People already at tables turned and saw them.
 Soon, everyone in the room had stood and started clapping and cheering.
 I was close to tears.
 There are still issues I have to work through.

 The ranking firefighter came towards us after getting his coffee and told me and Judy that it was their honor to serve our community and thanked us for being there.
 “There is nothing that special about us,” he told us.
-“We are human and it gets to us too.
-Last night when I was taking a shower, I broke down.”
+“We are human, and it gets to us too.
+Last night, when I was taking a shower, I broke down.”

 “We were up there the morning it started, I said.
 “And even though we didn’t lose property, I have lots of issues about just being caught in the evacuation.
-I was close to breaking down myself ever since I saw you come in.”
+I was close to breaking down ever since I saw you come in.”

 Healing is a long-term thing for first responders and victims of trauma.

 Around that time, it had become apparent that Judy’s doctor would not be seeing patients here in town for a long time.
 I had suggested she should switch to a doctor in Chico.
 She said no. And her Paradise doctor eventually relocated to Chico.
-But, things like this don’t happen overnight.
+But things like this don’t happen overnight.
 There was quite a delay in her treatment.
-And, maybe this delay had no overall impact on her.
+And maybe this delay had no overall impact on her.
 But it couldn’t have helped matters.

 I still haven’t been back to Paradise.
 I have no real need to be up there at this point.